 Healthcare Services.
 The health care industry and physicians' medical practices are highly regulated.
-Psychiatric and other healthcare services that the Company offers and proposes to offer are subject to extensive federal and state laws and regulations governing matters such as licensure and certification of facilities and personnel, conduct of operations, audit and retroactive reimbursement policies, adjustment of prior government billings and prohibitions on payments for the referral of business and self referrals, and prohibitions against fraud and abuse, including false claims and kickbacks.
+Psychiatric and other healthcare services that the Company offers and proposes to offer are subject to extensive federal and state laws and regulations governing matters such as licensure and certification of facilities and personnel, conduct of operations, required approval to purchase assets and to commence new services, audit and retroactive reimbursement policies, adjustment of prior government billings and prohibitions on payments for the referral of business and self referrals, and prohibitions against fraud and abuse, including false claims and kickbacks.
 Failure to comply with these laws, or a determination that in the past the Company had failed to comply with these laws, could have a material adverse effect on the Company's business, financial condition and results of operations.
 There can be no assurance that the health care regulatory environment will not change so as to restrict the Company's existing operations or limit the expansion of its business.
 Changes in government regulation could also impose new requirements, involving compliance costs which could not be recovered through price increases.